jonpither/cider-spy/README.md

 * Dev x has been on this file.. etc etc.
 * Popup some code in a buffer on another devs emacs
 * Where is everyone right now? (project specific)
-* Split out an interaction file.
+* Refactor: Split out an interaction file.
-* Do a ping
+* Test: Do a ping
-* Remove junk from function calls if possible
 * Ability to clear/reset the spy buffer
 * Namespaces/hunks should be links
 * Functions run most often outside of immediate namespace